-Countries in lockdown: 34% of countries where the Global Fund invests are experiencing nationwide lockdowns as of 1 September, slightly down from 38% on 1 August.
-22% of countries are still experiencing local restrictions that impact the programs run by the Global Fund, marking a decrease from 25% since 1 August.
+Countries in lockdown: 33% of countries where the Global Fund invests are experiencing nationwide restrictions as of 1 December, remaining stable since 1 October.
+15% of countries are still experiencing local restrictions that impact the programs run by the Global Fund.

-Disruption to health service delivery: The overall risk of disruption to malaria services remains high compared to historic levels, while the overall risk to HIV and TB services continues to decline as of 1 September.
-35% of countries are reporting no or low disruption to health service delivery for malaria and HIV, compared to 28% of countries for TB.
+Disruption to health service delivery: As of 1 December, disruption to malaria and TB service delivery has increased, while disruption to HIV service delivery has declined.
+45% of countries are reporting no or low disruption to health service delivery for HIV, compared to 39% of countries for malaria and 38% of countries for TB.
 3% of countries are experiencing very high disruption for malaria services, compared to 1% for TB services and 0% for HIV services.

-Disruption to supply of key medicines: The risk trend for the supply of key HIV medicines remains relatively high but has declined as of 1 September.
-The risk trend for the supply of TB medicines has declined slightly, while the risk trend for the supply of malaria medicines remains stable.
-For all three diseases, at least half of the countries where the Global Fund invests have a minimum 6 months’ supply capacity of key medicines.
-As of 1 September, 6% of countries were experiencing shortages for HIV medicines, 3% were experiencing shortages for TB medicines, and 3% were experiencing shortages for malaria medicines.
+Disruption to supply of key medicines: The risk trend for the supply of key TB medicines has sharply increased as of 1 December.
+The risk trend for the supply of malaria medicines slightly increased, while the risk trend for the supply of HIV medicines remains stable.
+For all three diseases, more than half of the countries where the Global Fund invests have a minimum 6 months’ supply capacity of key medicines.
+As of 1 December, 7% of countries were experiencing shortages for HIV medicines, 5% of countries were experiencing shortages for TB medicines, and 4% of countries were experiencing shortages for malaria medicines.

-Lab services: As of 1 September, 41% of countries are reporting no or low HIV and/or TB lab services disruption and 50% of countries are reporting moderate disruption, remaining stable since 1 August.
-The percentage of countries experiencing high HIV and/or TB lab services disruption has slightly increased from 4% on 1 August to 5%.
-The share of countries reporting very high disruption has remained stable at 2% since 1 July.
+Lab services: As of 1 December, 49% of countries are reporting no or low HIV and/or TB lab services disruption, up from 48% on 1 November.
+44% of countries are reporting moderate disruption, a slight improvement since 1 November.
+The percentage of countries experiencing high HIV and/or TB lab services disruption has slightly increased from 2% on 1 November to 3% on 1 December, while the share of countries reporting very high disruption has decreased to 1%.